By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If, as far as you know, your partner has never cheated, but you spend hours each day checking their cell phone or social media for signs they are cheating, if you follow them or demand to know where they are every moment of the day, it’s likely your fears are about you rather than about their behavior.

 According to paranoidthoughts.com, “around a third of the population regularly has suspicious or paranoid thoughts.
 In fact, paranoia may be almost as common as depression or anxiety.”

-Subclinical levels of paranoia are associated with the anxiety disorders, depression, and with cognitive impairment.
+Subclinical levels of paranoia are associated with the anxiety disorders, depression, and cognitive impairment.
 Excessive jealousy can become so severe that it needs to be treated as a “delusional disorder.”

 Paranoia among people with substance use disorders.

-There’s a significant presence paranoid symptoms among people with a substance use disorder.
+There’s a significant presence of paranoid symptoms among people with a substance use disorder.
 Some substances increase the level of anxiety and cause paranoia.
-The substance using lifestyle includes people who are untrustworthy and can result in traumatic experiences.
+The substance-using lifestyle includes people who are untrustworthy and can result in traumatic experiences.
 Using illegal substances involves criminal activity.
 Telling whether extreme fearfulness and the beliefs that others are out to get is paranoia or reasonable is difficult when you have a substance use disorder.
 The belief that the police are following you and people are watching you may not be paranoia when you have a kilo of dope in the trunk of your car.

 The way you think about yourself affects your risk of developing paranoia.